Azure/azure-sdk-for-java/CONTRIBUTING.md

   - [ ] Merge the PR for the `com.azure:azure-identity`
   - [ ] Publish the `com.azure:azure-identity` with the updated version.

-  Only after the dependency `com.azure:azure-identity` has been published can the PR for `com.azure:azure-storage-common`
+  Only after the dependency `com.azure:azure-identity` has been published can the PR for `com.azure:azure-storage-common` be created.
   - [ ] Appropriately increase the version of `com.azure:azure-storage-common` and the dependency version of `com.azure:azure-identity` in its pom file.
   - [ ] Make the code changes, if any
   - [ ] Build/Test or whatever